pantha704/obsidian/Syllabus/Sem 3/Formal Language and Automata Theory/Syllabus.md

 3. **Minimization of Finite Automata**: Techniques for reducing the number of states in a finite automaton.
 4. **Minimization by Distinguishable Pair, Myhill-Nerode Theorem**: Methods for minimizing FSMs using the Myhill-Nerode theorem.

-can you explain all these topics for my exam tomorrow so that i dont need to look anywhere else, make it crystal clear to anyone who reads it
 ### Module-IV: Context Free Grammars [4L]
 1. **Definition of Context-Free Grammars (CFGs)**: A type of grammar used to define context-free languages.
 2. **Derivations Using a Grammar**: Methods for generating strings from a grammar.